 Sustainability in practice

-As an artist, I ensure that all of my work is carried out in a eco-friendly and sustainable manner.
+As an artist, I ensure that all of my work is carried out in an eco-friendly and sustainable manner - as much as possible!

-I use the highest quality products in my kit (across cosmetics, skincare and haircare too) whilst making educated decisions to minimise unnecessary plastic packaging or 'over-packaging', simply by choosing the right brands.
+I won't lie, it's not easy in this business, but I make conscious decisions regarding product quality and packaging.
+I use the highest quality products in my kit (across cosmetics, skincare and haircare too) whilst making educated decisions to minimise unnecessary plastic packaging or 'over-packaging', simply by choosing to support the right brands.

 Disposable products are kept to a minimum, but without compromising hygiene and safety.
-I carry reusable microfibre bamboo pads for cleansing, any cotton products are unbleached where possible and plastic free.
-I use re-usable silicone mascara wands to ensure that hygiene is prioritised alongside minimising single use plastic items – these can be reused time and time again and sanitised in between for safety!
+I carry reusable microfibre bamboo pads for cleansing, any cotton products are unbleached where possible and plastic-free.
+I carry reusable silicone mascara wands to ensure that hygiene is prioritised alongside minimising single-use plastic items – these can be reused time and time again and sanitised in between for safety!

 Any questions?
 Just ask!

-I also have options which are Paraben free and SLS free... and I know my stuff when it comes to ingredients and allergens, keeping you safe and informed for what each ingredient does for your skin!
+I also have options that are paraben-free and SLS-free...
+I know my stuff when it comes to ingredients and allergens, keeping you safe and informed about what each ingredient does for your skin!